nonplayer/hammercrawl/hc_world_bible.md

 ### Dungeon Oprah

 Created as an off-hand comment in a dungeon session, this Goddess remains to be defined.
+I heard she likes bees...

+### Elf Saint Laurent, God of High Fashion

+A haughty and snooty deity who sends his loyal clerics into dungeons to divine new fashion styles from the damned souls of the ancient dead.

 ### Fairuza Balk, Mistress of the Elements (Neutral)